7.1 – Income Tax Return (ITR) Forms

 In the context of this module, which is focused towards individuals having investments as capital gains or trading as a business income, the important ITR forms to know about are:

-ITR 1 – when you have only salary, interest income, or rental income from only one house property, you can use ITR 1 forms to file your income tax returns.
+ITR 1 – when you have only salary, interest income, or rental income from only one house property, you can use ITR 1 forms to file your income tax returns (total income upto Rs 50lks).
 This is the most common type, but if you have capital gains or trading as a business income, you can’t use this ITR form.

-ITR 2 – when you have salary, interest income, income from house property or income from capital gains, you can use ITR 2.
+ITR 2 – for individuals and HUF not carrying out any business/profession and when you have salary, interest income, income from house property or income from capital gains, you can use ITR 2.
 So if you are an individual who only invests in the market (remember investor, hence capital gains), you need to use ITR2

 ITR 3(ITR 4 renamed to ITR3 from 2017) – when you have salary, interest income, income from house property, income from capital gains, and income from business/profession, you can use ITR 3.